Certified Spoiler-Free Environment.

 The story of Benjamin Button was so grand in scope that there were bound to be some problems here and there, but I found there to be many distracting narrative holes.
 Entire characters would disappear from the film, or die, or disappear, then die, and so little time or treatment would be given to them that it was difficult to absorb their loss and accord it any meaning.
 It’s understandable given the length of the film that not each and every character could be granted the time and attention that the richness of their character merited, but as a result, I often was left feeling cheated, wanting to know more.
 For example (minor spoiler alert), with the deaths of Benjamin’s father, of Tizzy, of Queenie, I understand that part of the point was to demonstrate that the tragedy of death is unfortunately a routine part of life, especially for someone like Benjamin who lived life backwards, but I felt that point could’ve been effectively made and still given us greater depth to those moments.
 I also wanted to know more of who Caroline was as a girl, what her relationship was like with her mother.
 We get a line or two from Caroline about how they weren’t as close as she wishes they’d been, but why?
 How did that relationship develop?
 Did Caroline move away?
 These seemed to me important and meaningful details that the film should’ve touched upon.

 Other details that left me with questions included the set-up of the story about the construction of the backwards clock, the mechanism that was apparently responsible for Benjamin aging backwards.
 It seemed an odd, odd story for Daisy to know and be able to recount, especially given that she hadn’t yet read the diary.
 Why this baby thusly afflicted?
 Was he born at the precise moment the clock became operational?
-Was it because he happened to be born in New Orleans that day?
-Was his mother’s death from the effects of childbirth a factor?
+Was it because he happened to be born in

 The fact that so many questions were raised and remained with me was indicative of an engrossing story with credit due to the writers.
 Eric Roth, the screenwriter who adapted Forrest Gump, is the primary screenwriter credited on Benjamin Button, and there are certain hallmarks of his style that are indelible.
 The overly simple nature that Benjamin sometimes exhibits was reminiscent of Forrest Gump, as was the use of landmark historical moments to measure the passing of time and pivotal life milestones of our main characters.
 However, the use of the hummingbird seemed distractingly out of place and a direct callback to the feather in Forrest Gump.
 It took me out of those moments and made me think, “get a new device, Mr. Roth!”